thegetty/cultural-heritage-mass-atrocities/content/part-2/11-al-sabouni.md

 ---
-title: "The Lost Heritage of Homs: From the Destruction of Monuments to the Destruction of Meaning"
+title: "The Lost Heritage of Homs"
-short_title: "The Lost Heritage of Homs"
+subtitle: "The Impact of the Syrian War on a World Heritage City"
 label: "11"
 weight: 26
 type: essay